jpalmer98/Ganymede_Shared_Repo/ResearchDiscovery/EnhancementsDiscovery.md

   - It is purely a future enhancement (added value rather than risk mitigation).
   - The “scenario” is speculative with no credible trigger source, data evidence, or stakeholder validation.
   - It duplicates another already defined edge with only superficial difference (e.g., formatting vs casing when both derive from the same validation rule).

-## Enahancements Guardrails
-- Enhancement (Post-MVP Candidate): A feature, capability, optimization, or refinement that:
-  - Improves scalability, usability, governance, quality, automation, resilience, interoperability, or stakeholder experience
-  - Can be deferred without causing regulatory risk, data integrity failure, operational blockage, or unacceptable user frustration in the MVP phase
-- Must meet the following to be labeled Enhancement:
-  - Core Flow Independence: The MVP's primary workflows still succeed without it.
-  - Risk Neutrality: Deferral does not introduce material compliance, security, privacy, or statutory risk.
-  - Deferability: Implementation can occur in a later increment without high rework cost.
-  - Incremental Value: Provides measurable improvement beyond baseline operation.
-- If any of the following are true, NOT enhancement:
-  - Provides mandatory regulatory or statutory content, configuration, formatting, or required delivery/interaction channels.
-  - Required to establish baseline audit logging, access control, protection of sensitive data (e.g., privacy/security safeguards), or minimum retention standards.
-  - Necessary to prevent data corruption or integrity loss between foundational platform components or services.
-  - Needed to achieve baseline system availability, performance targets, or minimal accessibility compliance (e.g., meeting agreed accessibility level for launch).
-  - Removes a blocker in a primary user journey (i.e., without it a user cannot complete an essential end‑to‑end workflow step).
-  - Prevents manual effort that would exceed agreed operational thresholds (e.g., violates SLAs, introduces unsustainable workload, or creates material operational risk).